-- NE21 Proposals for development on potentially contaminated land will be expected to be accompanied by details of:- - (a) a survey to establish the actual level of contamination; and - (b) how the contamination will be dealt with to eliminate any future danger. - NE22 The Council will require measures to be taken to safeguard the waterways and sources of water supply from potential pollution arising from development proposals. - NE23 The Council will normally resist development proposals likely to be prone to flooding and proposals which would be likely to lead to an increase in the risk of flooding of land and property elsewhere unless appropriate flood protection measures are incorporated as part of each scheme. - 3.34 The Council is committed to recycling, including paper recycling, and has produced a Strategy which in line with Government requirements proposes to achieve a recycling rate of 25% for household waste.
-The aim of the Recycling Strategy is to develop and implement waste management policies to reduce the amount of waste generated and deposited and to promote effective recycling initiatives. - 3.35 As part of the Recycling Strategy the Council in partnership with Anglian Water has built a composting plant at the Ash Tip Site south of Cliff Quay Power Station.
-The plant co-composts sewage sludge with domestic refuse to produce a soil improver for agricultural use.
-The plant will enable Anglian Water to comply with the Sewage Sludge Dumping at Sea Directive and will also allow the Council to achieve its statutory target of recycling 25% of domestic refuse by the year 2000. - 3.36 The establishment of recycling centres such as bottle, can and clothing banks and the reuse of suitable redundant land and buildings are the principal ways in which planning policies can contribute to the conservation and reuse of resources.
-The Recreation and Leisure Chapter provides guidance on the reuse of open land for recreational purposes. - 3.37 Opportunities often arise for reusing or adapting existing buildings both within the built up area and surrounding countryside.
-The Council will encourage such reuses as a means of conserving resources providing all other relevant policies in the Plan can be met.
-Further guidance on development in the countryside is given in PPG7 'The Countryside and the Rural Economy' (February 1997).
+NE21 Proposals for development on potentially c land will be expected to be accompanied by (a) a survey to establish the actual level o f contamination; and (b) how the contamination will be dealt wind future danger. th to eliminate any NE22 The Council will require measures to be tak waterways and sources of water supply fro arising from development proposals. - NE23 The Council will normally resist developmen be prone to flooding and proposals which w to an increase in the risk of flooding of land elsewhere unless appropriate flood protect incorporated as part of each scheme. ould be likely to lead and property RECYCLING 3.34 The Council is committed to recycling, including pap produced a Strategy which in line with Government requiren a recycling rate of 25% for household waste.
+The aim of the R develop and implement waste management policies to reduce generated and deposited and to promote effective recycling in nents proposes to achieve ecycling Strategy is to e the amount of waste 3.35 As part of the Recycling Strategy the Council in part Anglian Water has built a composting plant at the Ash Tip Sit Power Station.
+The plant co-composts sewage sludge with do a soil improver for agricultural use.
+The plant will enable Ang with the Sewage Sludge Dumping at Sea Directive and will a achieve its statutory target of recycling 25% of domestic refus e south of Cliff Quay mestic refuse to produce glian Water to comply lso allow the Council to 3.36 The establishment of recycling centres such as bottle and the reuse of suitable redundant land and buildings are th planning policies can contribute to the conservation and reus Recreation and Leisure Chapter provides guidance on the reu recreational purposes. e principal ways in which e of resources.
+The 3.37 Opportunities often arise for reusing or adapting exi within the built up area and surrounding countryside.
+The Co such reuses as a means of conserving resources providing all the Plan can be met.
+Further guidance on development in the PPG7 'The Countryside and the Rural Economy' (February 19 ouncil will encourage other relevant policies in countryside is given in